NaJ64/brickport/README.md

 1. Run the following (one time) to install the package globally:

         npm install -g @quasar/cli

-   Note:  You may also need to run `npm --add-python-to-path='true' --debug install --global windows-build-tools` if you encounter build issues regarding checking for "python2" in the PATH

 2. Run the following to install all dependencies within the `brickport-ui` directory